Safe Adults for Kids: Helping Children Build a Safe Support Circle (Ages 5–10)

 • build confidence in talking about their feelings

-Helping Children Identify Their Trusted Adults
+Helping Children Identify Their Safe Adults

 Parents and teachers can help children think about the adults they trust in their lives.